Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Stability

 {\it Proof of Theorems \ref{th:MFE} and~\ref{thm}}.
 Combined with Lemma~\ref{lem:defect-wiener} (consistency), Lemma~\ref{lem:stability} (stability) establishes the dominant terms in the modulated Fourier expansion of the numerical solution as stated in Theorem~\ref{th:MFE}.
 Comparing this expansion with the modulated Fourier expansion of the exact solution in Proposition~\ref{prop} then yields the solution error bound stated in Theorem~\ref{thm}.

 The proof of Proposition~\ref{prop} gives the velocity

 which, together with Theorem~\ref{th:MFE}, leads to the velocity error estimate in Theorem~\ref{thm}.

 {\it Proof of Theorem~\ref{thm:polarized}}.
-The higher-order accuracy in $\eps$ for the solution $u$ follows from the polarized approximation in Proposition~\ref{prop2} together with the refined defect estimate for the numerical solution given in Remark~\ref{defect-pola}.
+The higher-order accuracy in $\eps$ for the solution $u$ follows from the polarized approximation in Proposition~\ref{prop2} together with the refined defect estimate for the numerical solution given in Lemma~\ref{lem:defect-wiener-polarized}.

 For the velocity approximation, Proposition \ref{prop2} gives

 Comparing this expression with \eqref{eq:v-pola} then yields the second error bound.